-Pharmaceutical and healthcare products require detailed analysis — chemically, biochemically, and preclinical assessments — as part of the license submission package to assure quality, safety, and efficacy.
+Pharmaceutical and healthcare products require detailed analysis — chemically, biochemically, and preclinical assessments — as part of the licence submission package to assure quality, safety, and efficacy.

 Woodley BioReg’s knowledge-based analytical development process uses a wide-range of techniques to gain information about a target molecule’s properties and to eliminate inappropriate or redundant methods.

 The methods selected probe the known structure and properties of the product, e.g. stereochemistry, protein, lipid, carbohydrate, primary, secondary, tertiary, and if relevant quaternary structure, PTMs, etc.

 Analytical testing is used in all aspects of drug and device development including raw material testing, in-process testing, release testing, stability testing, investigative testing, and post registration testing for drug substances and products.
 It forms an important part of the analytical development strategy for several reasons including:

 - Analytical tests can be simple and cheap to perform

 - Analytical methods are well understood and relatively easy to validate

 - Analytical tests are relatively easy to specify and can be used throughout manufacture, release, and shelf life